open-education-hub/operating-systems/content/data/lab/content/working-memory.md

 The previous 2 examples have showcased extreme situations: fully manual vs fully automatic memory management.
 In D, both worlds are combined: variables may be allocated manually on the stack/heap or allocated via the garbage collector (for brevity, `malloc`-based allocation is not presented in this example).
-Arrays that are allocated on the stack behave the same as in C, whereas array allocated with the garbage collector mimic Python lists.
+Arrays that are allocated on the stack behave the same as in C, whereas arrays allocated with the garbage collector mimic Python lists.
 Classes are also garbage collected.

 ## Memory Vulnerabilities